hashicorp/nomad/website/source/docs/drivers/docker.html.md

 * `auth` - (Optional) Provide authentication for a private registry (see below).

+* `auth_soft_fail` `(bool: false)` - Fallback to public images if auth fails.
+  Disabled by default to avoid accidently looking up private images in a public repo, but provided as a convenience.

 * `command` - (Optional) The command to run when starting the container.

     ```hcl